almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 actually over heat and weld itself together, which is the equivalent of self-destructing and would have to be replaced.

-#### Raspberry Pi

-The Falcon Pi Player is installed on the Raspberry Pi.
-The Rasberry Pi controls the relays, which in turn controls all of the lights.
-The Pi controls each of the 24 channels of relays via the GPIO pins that it has.

 ### What kind of software do you use?

-#### Xlights

-The music and light sequences are timed together using Xlights.
-This software is open source and runs on most operating systems, including Windows, Linux, and Mac.
-You can download the latest release <a href="https://github.com/smeighan/xLights" target="_blank">from the repository</a>.

-For assistance with configuring or issues with xLights, you can post in the
-<a href="https://www.facebook.com/groups/xLights" target="_blank">Official xLights Support Group</a>.

 #### Falcon Pi Player (FPP)